nberley/SubGWAS/README.md

 # SubGWAS

-SubGWAS is a Python library for analyzing Genome-Wide Association Study (GWAS) summary statistics and detecting novel subtypes using various clustering algorithms.
+SubGWAS is a Python library for analyzing Genome-Wide Association Study (GWAS) summary statistics and detecting novel subtypes using various machine learning and deep learning clustering algorithms.
 This library provides a flexible and efficient way to process GWAS data, perform clustering analysis, and visualize results.

 ## Features

 - Automatic detection of GWAS summary statistic column names
 - Preprocessing of GWAS data, including effect size computation and p-value transformation
 - Implementation of multiple clustering algorithms (K-means, DBSCAN, Gaussian Mixture Models)
-- Integration with PyTorch for GPU-accelerated computations
+- Integration with PyTorch for GPU-accelerated computations (Deep learning)
 - Visualization tools for clustering results and Manhattan plots
 - Flexible handling of additional GWAS data columns